jwodder/rst2json/README.rst

 ``format`` is a string specifying the markup format to produce.
 It has the same set of possible values as the ``--format`` option to the ``rst2json`` command.
-Alternatively, it may be set directly to a Docutils writer class.
+Alternatively, it may be set directly to an instance of a Docutils writer class.

 ``options`` sets values for Docutils settings.
 When non-``None``, it must be a ``dict`` that maps option names to option values.
 Option names must be given